sinkingsugar/nimtorch/README.md

 `source activate aten`

-1. Make sure you have a recent Nim version in your path
+1. Make sure you have a recent Nim and Nimble version in your path
     * [Easy option: install nim with choosenim](https://github.com/dom96/choosenim)
       * `choosenim devel`
 2. clone this repo